Remember back in the day when people would brag about not watching or owning a television?

 Another point of discussion was our mutual guilt around the amount of time we spend watching tv, which makes us feel like disgusting slugs.
 A voice inside my head reminds me that I could be doing something “more productive” like reading or blogging or networking or reading the 500 tabs I have open in my browser and the 5,000 articles in my Pocket.
 It’s a lot of pressure that many of us put on ourselves because the world tells us we should constantly strive to do more and to be more productive and professionally and physically active.

 But you know what?
 I don’t feel like using my brain after a certain point in the day, and I’m also an introvert.
 And that is okay!
 It is okay to binge-watch!
 Or, for an even better metaphor, it is okay to feast, a term coined by anthropologist Grant McCracken who did some of the original research on this behavior for Netflix.

-That said, both of us have defined what is “too much” when it comes to tv, so we strive for a balance.
-Did we bust our asses all day?
+I mean, yeah, probably, but everyone has to define that for themselves, which we both did so we can aim for balance (which is also a personal choice).
+Did we bust our asses all day at work?
 Did we take a walk around town?
 Did we work out?
 Were we productive enough?
 If so, then great!
 My friend has a nifty strategy of using tv as a sort of motivational reward to take care of important tasks.
 She watches an episode or two, then scrubs the floor.
 Then another episode followed by dusting.